SohanAddagudi/contextpert/data/README.md

         - download the perturbation info (contains smiles): `GSE92742_Broad_LINCS_pert_info.txt.gz`
         - download the inst info: `GSE92742_Broad_LINCS_inst_info.txt.gz`
         - download the sig metrics: `GSE92742_Broad_LINCS_sig_metrics.txt.gz`
+        - make sure to 'gunzip' all the files to decompress

 2.  **Filter/Clean the Data**: Run the code in the `data_process.ipynb` file.
 This code will:
     - Read in gctx data file in a memory efficient manner as a pandas dataframe